substance/legacy-docs/substance/tutorial/content.md

 We'd like to invite you do publish guest articles on Substance.io.
 We'll create new collections on demand to categorize articles coming from the community.

 Substance.io is powered by our minimal publishing system, [IO](http://github.com/substance/io).
-It lets you write your article's in Markdown and define figures, tables etc. in a simple JSON syntax.
+It lets you write your articles in Markdown and define figures, tables etc. in a simple JSON syntax.
 All that input is compiled into a full-fledged Substance Article including the main content, meta information like the title and authors and figures you have specified.
 It works similarly to [Jekyll](http://jekyllrb.com/), a static site generator written in Ruby.
 Compiled IO document repositories can be hosted on any webserver.
 It's only static files.

 ## Setup